 The bodywork was not only designed by Pininfarina in Turin but, unlike the Daytona that had its bodies constructed by Scaglietti in Modena, GTC/4 bodies were also built by Pininfarina and then shipped to Maranello for completion.
-It is widely accepted that Pininfarina built their bodies to a must higher quality standard than Scaglietti thus, when comparing a 365 GTC/4 to a 365 GTB/4 of similar age and use the 365 GTC/4 generally shows less age and wear.
+It is widely accepted that Pininfarina built their bodies to a much higher quality standard than Scaglietti.
+Thus, when comparing a 365 GTC/4 to a 365 GTB/4 of similar age and use, the 365 GTC/4 generally shows less age and wear.
 The 365 GTC/4 body is finished from steel with fiberglass floor pan, footwells, and firewall bonded to the chassis and an aluminum hood -- all of which resist corrosion.

 Some critized the styling, questioning its apparently "un-Ferrari-like" simple appearance.
 In fact, the Italians nicknamed the 365 GTC/4 "Il Gobbone", or "the humpback" but the body lines have proven themselves graceful and timeless, as so many fine Pininfarina styles do.
 The main body line is very dominant, an unbroken graceful "S" curve which begins at the low frontal air intake, curving up over the front wheel wells, dipping slightly at the line of the cowl to end in a bold upward sweep along the lower edge of the rear quarter windows where it meets the line which extends the roof in another unbroken plane through the rear window and deck lid.

 From a conceptual point of view, the 365 GTC/4 shares the wedge shape of the Daytona, with a long hood and a raked windshield that flows gracefully across the roof before descending across the rear window to the short Kamm tail.
 From the sides, the lines are extremely clean, elegant, and flowing.